 - Whisk the egg and egg yolks in a large bowl.
 Add the rest of the ingredients and whisk until well blended.

-- Pour the filling into the pre-baked pie shell and bake for 45 to 50 minutes.
+- Pour the filling into the pre-baked pie shell and bake for 45 to 60 minutes (time may vary based on your oven).
+The edges will look slightly puffy.
 The center may jiggle like jello when you shake the pie plate... that's fine, it will firm up when it is cool.
-(See note 3)
+(See note 3) If you have an instant-read thermometer, the center of the pie should measure 175°F.

 - Chilling the un-baked pie dough in the freezer prior to baking it will solidify the fat and prevent shrinkage.

 - When the pie is finished cooking the center should wiggle like jello.
 If it is firm, it is overcooked.
-If you want to be more accurate with the cooking time then use an instant read thermometer.
-The perfect time to pull the pie from the oven is when the center reaches 170-175°F. Preventing the filling from over-cooking will ensure that you get a smooth and creamy pumpkin pie.
+If you want to be more accurate with the cooking time then use an instant-read thermometer.
+The perfect time to pull the pie from the oven is when the center reaches 175°F. Preventing the filling from over-cooking will ensure that you get a smooth and creamy pumpkin pie.

 - If the pie crust seems to be browning too quickly while the pie is baking then cover the crust with foil.